kidwellj/victorian-smarthome/README.md

 ## (2) Network infrastructure:

 - The house is wired with Cat6 ethernet wire running in 20mm round PVC conduits
-- [TekLager open-source router](https://teklager.se/en/products/routers/) running [PFSense](https://www.pfsense.org/) - I highly recommend TekLager and PFSense as enterprise class, hobbyist friendly firewalls
+- [TekLager open-source router](https://teklager.se/en/products/routers/) running [PFSense](https://www.pfsense.org/) - I highly recommend TekLager and PFSense as enterprise class, hobbyist friendly firewalls.
+Note: I'll be migrating soon to OpnSense
 - Network Downstairs: HP J9625A PoE+ (2620-24) Managed Switch - you can generally find used PoE gigabit switches by HP or Cisco on ebay for around £100
 - Network Upstairs: Ubiquiti Unifi US-8-150W Switch
 - Wifi: UAP-nanoHD hotspots (4)
 - The Zigbee USB sensor above creates a whole-home zigbee network, which is a low voltage wireless mesh network.
 This is terrific for sensors which can run off a small disc battery for more than a year in more cases!
 - The RTL-SDR sensor is basically a radio antenna in the server.
 I run [RTL433](https://github.com/merbanan/rtl_433) on the Debian server which basically detects and parses any incoming radio signal (e.g. RF).
 This means that we can purchase a cheap RF remote, sensors etc and the server can pick up the signal and integrate it into Home Assistant.
 In many cases, old tech you can get from a thrift store is given new life!
+- I've installed a BroadLink RM4 Pro IR blaster, which is connnected via wifi to Home Asssitant.
+This enables line-of-sight IR in the front room and house wide RF signal sending.

-So the house has Gigbit Ethernet, 2.4 / 5ghz Wifi, Zigbee mesh and RF networks all running (more on this below)
+So the house has Gigbit Ethernet, 2.4 / 5ghz Wifi, Zigbee mesh, RTL/SDR and RF networks all running (more on this below)

 # Sensors